-The grounds for dissolving a Civil Partnership are largely the same as the ones for marriage:
+The reasons for dissolving a Civil Partnership were largely the same as the ones for marriage:

 - Unreasonable behaviour (in the case of Civil Partnership, sexual unfaithfulness is included under this ground and not separate as in case of marriage/adultery);